 Do you know there are different types of therapy visits?

-Animal-Assisted Activity (AAA) visits are the most popular and most common form of therapy interaction.
-Owners and pets provide informal visits at hospitals, nursing homes, rehab centers and mental health facilities.
+to hospitals, nursing homes, rehab centers, and mental health facilities.
 The animal’s job is merely to provide and receive love and affection.
 (Not a bad job if you ask me.)

 The animals work in conjunction with physical and occupational therapists or healthcare professionals who monitor the progress of each patient during each visit.